Table of Contents Show

-Shah Wali Ullah wrote 51 books, on mysticism and other branches of Islamic learning which deal with religious, economic and political problems.
-23 books were in Urdu and 28 were in Persian.
+Shah Wali Ullah wrote 51 books on mysticism and other Islamic learning branches dealing with religious, economic and political problems.
+23 books were in Urdu, and 28 were in Persian.

-a) Translation of the Holy Quran: His outstanding work was his translation of the Holy Quran into simple Persian language which was the literary language of his days.
-He produced this masterpiece of literature in 1737-38 which invited great criticism from the orthodox Ulema who threatened him even with death.
-Shah Wali Ullah’s translation was an exceptional act as there had never been a translation of the Holy Quran before in a foreign language.
-His translation brought the knowledge of the Holy Quran within the reach of an average literate person who found it easier to read and understand the Holy Quran in a language other than Arabic.
-After Shah Wali Ullah his two sons Shah Rafi-ud-Din and Shah Abdul Qadir prepared Urdu versions of the Holy Quran. b) Hujjat-ullah-al-Baligha: Hujjat-ullah-al-Baligha is another famous work of Shah Wali Ullah.
-In this work Shah Sahib has discussed in details the reasons of the social and religious
+His outstanding work was his translation of the Holy Quran into simple Persian, the literary language of his days.
+He produced this masterpiece of literature in 1737-38, which invited great criticism from the orthodox Ulema, who threatened him even with death.
+Shah Wali Ullah’s translation was exceptional as there had never been a translation of the Holy Quran before in a foreign language.
+His translation brought the knowledge of the Holy Quran within reach of an average literate person who found it easier to read and understand it in a language other than Arabic.
+After Shah Wali Ullah, his two sons Shah Rafi-ud-Din and Shah Abdul Qadir prepared Urdu versions of the Holy Quran.

-decay of the Muslims.
-He has also discussed the importance of application of Ijitihad in his book and has mentioned the intellectual and scholastic requirements of a Mujtahid priest. c) Izalat-al-Khifa and Khilafat-al-Khulafa: Shah Wali Ullah wrote Izalat-al-Khifa and Khilafat-al-Khulafa in order to remove misunderstanding between Shias and the Sunnis.
+Shah Wali Ullah wrote Izalat-al-Khifa and Khilafat-al-Khulafa to remove the misunderstanding between Shias and the Sunnis.
 He refused to denounce Shias as heretics.

-d) Al Insaf fi Bayan Sbab al Ikhtilaf: Shah Wali Ullah adopted an analytical and balanced approach towards he four schools of thought of mysticism.
-In order to create a balance between the four schools, i.e., Hanafi, Hambali, Shafi and Malaki, he wrote Al Insaf fi Bayan Shab al Ikhtilaf in which he traced their historical background.
+Shah Wali Ullah adopted an analytical and balanced approach towards the four schools of thought of mysticism.
+To create a balance between the four schools, i.e., Hanafi, Hambali, Shafi and Malaki, he wrote Al Insaf fi Bayan Shab al Ikhtilaf, where he traced their historical background.

-Beside the above mentioned works Shah Wali Ullah wrote many other books on different topics.
-They include al-Nawadar-Min-al-Hadis, Aqad-al-Jaiyad-fi-Ahkam writings are produced in Arabic and Persian languages.
+Besides the above-mentioned works, Shah Wali Ullah wrote many other books on different topics.
+They include al-Nawadar-Min-al-Hadis and Aqad-al-Jaiyad-fi-Ahkam writings produced in Arabic and Persian languages.

-In Shah Wali Ullah’s time Muslims were indulged in many non-Islamic customs because of co-existence with the Hindus.
-He took following steps to beware the Muslims of these problems:
+In Shah Wali Ullah’s time, Muslims indulged in many non-Islamic customs because they co-exist with the Hindus.
+He took the following steps to beware the Muslims of these problems:

-3. He also struggled against the dowry and other such unnecessary expanses on the time of marriage.
+3. He also struggled against the dowry and other unnecessary expenses at marriage.

-4. He tried to abolish mourning on death more than three days as it was against Islamic teachings.
+4. He tried to abolish the mourning of death for more than three days as it was against Islamic teachings.

-5. He advised the Muslims to work for lawful earning and to avoid (Usury) interest on loan.
+5. He advised the Muslims to work for lawful earning and to avoid (Usury) interest on loans.

 6. He also worked against the unjust distribution of wealth.